 Referring to Steiner, [cultural] feminism's theory said that women have natural talents and skills that are either complementary to or better than men's.
 Thus women's distinctive communication skills, compassion for others, and empathy rendered them not merely well qualified for media jobs - especially in public relations - but better suited.
 Frohlich (2004) said that the emphasis on women's inherent approachability and expressiveness - due to childhood socialization - reinforces gender stereotypes.
-They potentially set limitations on women and confine them to the job.
-According to Steiner, with very few exceptions, this essentialist theory, largely rejected by other disciplines, was invoked to prod media organizations to hire women.
+They ptentially set limitations on women and confine them to the job.
+According to Steiner, with very few exceptions, this essentialist theory, largely rejected by other disciplines, as invoked to prod media organizations to hire women.
 Steiner also believed that gender increasingly refers not to a dichotomous set of "natural" differences, but a rational act.
-Men and women perform gender, with differing degrees of creativity, and provoke others to perform gender.
-Judith Butler wants to dismantle and deconstruct the "subject" of women, and to resist the reflection of an inescapable, binary view of gender.
+Men and women perform gender, what butler wants to dismantle and deconstruct the "subject" of women, and to resist the reflection of an inescapable, binary view of gender.
 She calls for subversive "gender trouble" and the proliferation of genders (Fortner & Fackler, 2014, p.
 363-365).